-Once the formation is airborne, they will contact Approach tracking FORM RUN and if holding is required due traffic management, Approach will utilise ELENI or provide alternate tracking/holding.
+Once the formation is airborne, they will contact AMB APP tracking FORM RUN and if holding is required due traffic management, AMB APP will utilise ELENI or provide alternate tracking/holding.
 Formations can be cleared the FORM RUN from elsewhere in the airspace and this should commence from ELENI.
-As the formation will overfly the runway at 300 FT AGL, prior to the aircraft continuing their form run from ELENI, coordination with Tower shall be affected.
+As the formation will overfly the runway at 300 FT AGL, prior to the aircraft continuing their form run from ELENI, coordination with AMB TWR shall be conducted.
 Due to flight system programming limitations, no tracking alterations should be made to the formation once they have commenced their run and passed ELENI.
 If alterations are required, the formation will need to recommence the run at ELENI.
-Formations can be expected to commence their run at ELENI and finish at ELENI; they will remain on Approach frequency unless otherwise advised.
-Upon completion of their run, the formation will advise their intentions and track as directed by Approach.
+Formations can be expected to commence their run at ELENI and finish at ELENI; they will remain on AMB APP frequency unless otherwise advised.
+Upon completion of their run, the formation will advise their intentions and track as directed by AMB APP.